rainmanh/jumpscale_core8/docs/AYS/Definitions/7-Actions.md

 * Manages the life cycle of your AYS
 * you need to implement one or more methods (actions) on your atyourservice actions.py file

 ### Usage of arguments

-Before the actions get executed AYS will apply the instance.hrd (is stored in ays instance directory) on the actions.py file
+Before the actions get executed AYS will apply the `instance.hrd` (as stored in AYS instance directory) on the `actions.py` file.

-Example of instance.hrd
+Example of an `instance.hrd`:

 ```python
 description                    = 'life can be good in villa 77,\nIs for test purposes only.'